JanSharp/VRCLockstep/notes.md

 TODO: guarantee that every input action sent from a player is run before we get the client left input action
 TODO: add game state safe prng
 TODO: expose list of clients in the game state in the api
+TODO: add uint importDataVersion to deserialize params and update notes